 Two online events for OLBI research groups on May 26

 Don’t miss the upcoming meeting of the (PSIRG), entitled Fifteen months of immersion in a pandemic context: what now?
 This free event will be held on Zoom on Wednesday, May 26 from 1 p.m. to 5 p.m.
 The meeting will focus on three topics: research, education and immersion in English.
-Sign up today by .
+Sign up today by filling out the PSIRG registration form.
 Information about the Zoom link will follow.